IchsanFP/infotek-solusi-global/README.md

-## 🚀 Bolierplate Next V2
+## 🚀 Heliogic Company Profile

-This is a [Next.js](https://nextjs.org) boilerplate project with typescript for web applications created by [GusnaRWX](https://github.com/GusnaRWX).
+This is a [Next.js](https://nextjs.org) project building with typescript for web application.

 ## 📁 Project Structure